 - 3 gunpowder green tea bags

 Add the cinnamon and ginger to the water and bring it to a boil.
-Boil for 5 to 10 minutes until it reaches the desired strength, then add tea bags and sugar substitute if desired.
+Boil for 5–10 minutes until it reaches the desired strength, then add tea bags and sugar substitute, according to taste.

-Like everyone else, people with diabetes must drink with moderation, but they should also aim to avoid sugary additions when drinking cocktails.
+People with diabetes also need to avoid sugary additions when drinking cocktails.

-For a cucumber mint cocktail, the following ingredients are low in sugar :
+For a cucumber-mint cocktail, mix the following ingredients in a blender:

 - 2 teaspoons lime juice